Hover over images for detail:

-Description: Ailanthus altissima, commonly known as tree-of-heaven (or tree from hell), looks very exotic and is very invasive.
+Description: Ailanthus altissima, commonly known as tree-of-heaven (or tree from hell), looks very exotic, and is very invasive.
 It is often confused with our native sumacs and black walnut.
 The trunk of tree-of-heaven is smooth (no ridges) and blotchy — resembling pig skin.
 However, the outstanding difference from other trees is the single “tooth” at the base on the otherwise smooth margin of the leaflets.
 Black walnut bark is deeply ridged and the leaflets of both black walnuts and sumac trees have serrated edges.

 The tree-of-heaven is dioecious — meaning trees are either male or female.
-Annually, the females can produce 300,000 or more wind dispersed seeds, which deposit on open ground and germinate by the hundreds or thousands in large patches for great distances downwind of the mother tree.
+Annually, the females can produce 300,000 or more wind dispersed seeds, which deposit on open ground and may germinate by the hundreds or thousands in large patches for great distances downwind of the mother tree.

 The female can be recognized by the feathery-looking seed stems that remain at the crown of the tree through the fall, winter, and early spring after the seed pods (samaras) have dropped.

-The seedlings of tree-of-heaven can be easily pulled out of the ground by hand or with the help of large household pliers to grip the stem.
+The seedlings of tree-of-heaven can be easily pulled out of the ground by hand or with the help of large household or linesman pliers to grip the stem.
 All parts of the root/rhizome must be removed since anything left in the ground will sprout.
 Bag and discard.

-Seedlings grow from seeds deposited by wind disposal and can be recognized by two very round leaves and more mature leaves that begin to resemble the final leaflets.
+Seedlings germinate from seeds, deposited by wind dispersal, and can be recognized by two very round leaves and more mature leaves that begin to resemble the final leaflets.
 A quick and easy way to clear a large stand of seedlings is to use a squeegee on a pole to draw out and remove the plants with their small roots, or smother with black plastic sheeting for six weeks during mid summer heat.

 Root suckers of tree-of-heaven appear similar to seedlings but with thicker stems.
-Suckers are connected to pre-existing rhizomes or lateral roots that require special attention, since when pulled they will regrow in clusters.
+Suckers are connected to pre-existing rhizomes or lateral roots that require special attention, since when pulled they may regrow in clusters.
 However, Ailanthus web worm is a native biological control that often eradicates these small shoots.

 Wearing gloves (the sap is known to be toxic), and with the back of one’s underarm wrapped around the tree, lean down, and starting from the ground with the draw knife, shave upward to between 18 and 24 inches, removing only the rough, fibrous outer and inner bark to the very smooth, slippery inner surface.
-Use a wood chisel and hammer to remove any missed bark right to the ground.
-Often the bark will rip or peal down to the root.
+Use a wood chisel and hammer to remove any missed bark down to the ground.
+Often the bark will rip or peel down to the root.
 Pealing reveals the sweet spot (white and viscous) between the bark and the inner hardwood.